meifhuang/Debugger/README.md

 ### 7. Ask away!
 ![Question](./assets/question.png)

-### 8. When done running, deactivate virtual environment
+### 8. When done running, deactivate virtual environment in the terminal by running:
 deactivate

 ## Example